mostlybadfly/jekyllsite/_posts/2014-10-21-fields-for.md

 <% end %>
 {% endhighlight %}

   I implemented this and the form loaded fine in the view, great!
 However, my input for :ingredients was not showing.
-This is what the parameters being passed look like when I use {% highlight ruby %}render plain: params[:recipe].inspect'{% endhighlight %}:
+This is what the parameters being passed look like when I use render plain: params[:recipe].inspect':

 {% highlight ruby %}
 {"title"=>"Sandwich",